King Charles health update given amid hopes for Kate to have ‘autumn comeback’ – live

 The King’s health is “heading in a very positive trajectory”, royal sources have said, as he marks the second anniversary of his accession to the throne.

-The King, 75, will attend a church service to mark the anniversary of Queen Elizabeth II’s death on Sunday, and is preparing for a his first major overseas trip to Australia and Samoa in the autumn.
+The monarch, 75, attended a church service near Balmoral on Sunday to commemorate the anniversary of Queen Elizabeth II’s death, which also marks the start of his reign.

+Charles’ second year as sovereign has been filled with health concerns, having been diagnosed with an unknown form of cancer earlier this year.
+He is said to be recovering well and is preparing for a his first major overseas trip to Australia and Samoa in the autumn.

 “Health has to remain the number one priority, albeit heading in a very positive trajectory,” the royal source said.